-Reduced consumption not only lowers your energy bills, but also makes it more cost-effective to deploy renewable energy solutions.
+Reduced consumption not only lowers energy bills, but also helps improve the viability of renewable energy solutions.
 With the capital cost of renewables falling fast, they can be deployed at any base station site and deliver worthwhile economic benefits.

-Upgrading to the latest, next generation radio access brings further emissions reductions.
-Nokia AirScale Base Stations have 60 percent lower energy consumption than Nokia’s previous generation radio access solution.
+Upgrading to the latest, next generation radio access solutions brings further reductions in emissions.
+Nokia AirScale base stations use up to 60 percent less energy than earlier generations of radio access solution.

-With Nokia Zero Emission solution, every step of the journey will bring its own benefits by lowering your costs and improving your brand image as an environmentally-responsible operator.
+With Nokia Zero Emission solution, every step of the journey will bring its own benefits by lowering costs and improving brand image as an environmentally-responsible operator.